Characteristics of the trillion diamond

 Cons of a trillion cut center diamond you can avoid

-A trillion cut diamond looks unique in a diamond ring but there are some factors that can make it a negative choice.
-Three cons you can easily avoid:
+A trillion cut diamond looks unique in a diamond ring.
+However, there are some factors you should know.

-- The stones are easier to get dull because the cut is more shallow and have less dept than other cuts.
+- Trillion stones are easier to get dull because the cut is more shallow and has less dept than other cuts.
 A little bit of dust can dim the spark.
-Cleaning the diamond more often can help you stay sparkling.

-But remember, don't go for a trillion that is too shallow as it may have less brilliance as there is not enough depth to reflect the light to sparkle.
+But remember: don't go for a too swallow trillion!
+It may have less brilliance as there is not enough depth to reflect the light to sparkle.

 Multiple trillion-cut diamonds set in an eternity band